-March can be unpredictable in Boston, but one thing is certain: spring is just around the corner, and we’re ready for it to get here!
-This month, you can enjoy the last of wintertime activities and switch into spring mode with tea parties, St. Patrick’s Day celebrations, food tours, and more!
-Read on to find what’s in store this month in Bean Town:
+March can be unpredictable in Boston, we just had our first major snow at the tail of winter yesterday, but one thing is certain: spring is just around the corner, and we’re ready for it to get here!
+Blend the seasons this month by enjoying the last of wintertime activities and switch into spring mode with the plethora of things to do this March!
+From St. Patrick’s Day celebrations to the return of Dine Out, read on to find what’s in store this March in Boston:

 Calm your mind and experience classical music in a whole new light with these sensational concerts located in historical Boston venues.
-Throughout march, the Candlelight Concert series will feature a wide variety of themed repertoires, from Bach and the Beatles to Taylor Swift and ABBA.
-Hosted at the Temple Ohabei Shalom, the venue will be illuminated with flameless candles, creating an unforgettable ambiance.
+Throughout March, the Candlelight Concert series will feature a wide variety of themed repertoires, from Fleetwood Mac to Coldplay and Beyoncé.
+Hosted at the historic venues like the Temple Ohabei Shalom and First Church, they will be illuminated with flameless candles, creating an unforgettable ambiance.
 Highlights of the concert series this month include:

 - A Tribute to Coldplay